 About two to five percent of pregnant women develop gestational diabetes.
 This number increases to about seven to nine percent in women who are likely to have risk factors.
 This is why it is good to be tested usually between the 24th and 28th week of pregnancy.
 It is at this time when the placenta produces high levels of hormones that contribute to insulin resistance.

-Mothers who develop gestational diabetes are at great risk for a number of conditions.
+Mothers who develop gestational diabetes with twins are at great risk for a number of conditions.
 These include preeclampsia, preterm birth, cesarean delivery, stillbirth, and shoulder dystocia.
 When it comes to the babies, they may have low glucose levels, breathing problems, jaundice, obesity in childhood, and the risk of developing diabetes when they are older.

 Yes, as a matter of fact, breastfeeding is recommended for women with gestational diabetes.
 It proved the best nutrition for your babies and can help you go back to your pre-pregnancy weight.